icann/OCTO-TE-labs/DNS 02a - Dig.md

 ## The dig Tool

-The tool “*dig*” was originally shipped with BIND and is commonly found on many Unix-like platforms.
+The tool ***dig*** was originally shipped with BIND and is commonly found on many Unix-like platforms.
 It stands for *Domain Information Groper*.
 It collects data about Domain Name Servers and is helpful for troubleshooting DNS problems and/or displaying DNS information.
 Other DNS implementations also include similar tools, often with similar names (e.g. kdig).
-Older tools used for DNS troubleshooting include *nslookup* and *host*.

 > [!WARNING]
-> Do not use these older tools, they work very poorly with modern DNS features.
+> Do not use older tools like nslookup, they work very poorly with modern DNS features.

-A manual page for dig can be found here or from the command-line.
+A manual page for dig can be found [here](https://bind9.readthedocs.io/en/latest/manpages.html#dig-dns-lookup-utility) or from the command-line.
 There are a lot of available parameters.
 You can ignore most of them while you are getting started.

 ```
 $ man dig